mainflux/docs/docs/twins.md

 Although this works well, satisfies the requirements of a wide variety of use cases and corresponds to the intended use of Mainlfux IoT platform, this setup can be insufficient in two important ways.
-Firstly, different things, channels and their connections - i.e. Mainflux representations of different data agent structures - are unrelated to each other, i.e. they do not form a **meaningful whole** and, as a consequence, they do not represent a **single unified
+Firstly, different things, channels, and their connections - i.e. Mainflux representations of different data agent structures - are unrelated to each other, i.e. they do not form a **meaningful whole** and, as a consequence, they do not represent a **single unified